DavidKHahn/Ruby_on_Rails_React/README.md

 Next, delete the contents of the ``~/rails_react_recipe/app/views/homepage/index.html.erb`` file.
 By doing this, you will ensure that the contents of index.html.erb do not interfere with the React rendering of your frontend.

+First, rename the ``~/rails_react_recipe/app/javascript/packs/hello_react.jsx`` file to ``~/rails_react_recipe/app/javascript/packs/Index.jsx``.

+Add the following highlighted lines of code at the end of the head tag in the application layout file:

+`` <meta name="viewport" content="width=device-width, initial-scale=1, shrink-to-fit=no">
+<%= javascript_pack_tag 'Index' %>``

+Adding the JavaScript pack to your application’s header makes all your JavaScript code available and executes the code in your Index.jsx file on the page whenever you run the app.
+Along with the JavaScript pack, you also added a meta viewport tag to control the dimensions and scaling of pages on your application.

 **Source:**